chewlabSB2/denovo_editors/README.md

 ```

 4. Installation instructions for MPNN
 ```bash
 git clone https://github.com/dauparas/ProteinMPNN
 cd ProteinMPNN
 ```
 We also need to create a conda environment to run MPNN with Pytorch.
 The latest PyTorch requires Python 3.8 or later so we also need to load the correct python version in our HPC.
-Here, we avoid using miniforge because it runs python 3.10 as default env, which is not compatible with Pytorch CUDA.
+Here, we avoid using miniforge because it runs python 3.10 as default env, which is not compatible with Pytorch CUDA platform.
 Instead, we use mamba to create an environment with python3.9 and Pytorch with CUDA 12.1.1
 ```bash
 module load cuda/12.1.1
 mamba create -n my_mlfold python=3.9